Monarchies in Europe: United Kingdom

+The monarchy of the United Kingdom can be defined to have started either with the Kingdom of Scotland or Kingdom of England in the 9th century, or with the Union of the Crowns of Scotland and England upon the accession of James VI of Scotland to the throne of England in 1603, or with the Acts of Union 1707, which established the unified Kingdom of Great Britain.
+It was briefly interrupted by the Interregnum, from 1649 until the monarchy was restored under Charles II in 1660.

+The Kingdom of Ireland was a dependency of the Kingdom of England from 1542 to 1707, and subsequently of the Kingdom of Great Britain from 1707 to 1800, prior to the Acts of Union 1800, which created the United Kingdom of Great Britain and Ireland.
+Prior to 1801, the Kingdom of Ireland was ruled by the monarchs of England, initially Henry VIII, and from 1707 by those of Great Britain.

+Support for establishing a republic instead of a monarchy was around 15 percent in the United Kingdom in 2024, and while 58 percent favour retaining the monarchy, 38 percent would prefer an elected head of state.

 The monarch of the United Kingdom is also the monarch of the 14 other Commonwealth realms, none of which are in Europe.
 Some of these realms have significant levels of support for republicanism.

 Vatican City

 Differently from the Holy See, in existence for almost two thousand years, the Vatican City was not a sovereign state until the 20th century.
 In the 19th century the annexation of the Papal States by the Kingdom of Sardinia, and the subsequent establishment of the Kingdom of Italy, was not recognized by the Vatican.
-However, Italy and the Vatican recognized each other in the Lateran treaty of 1929.
+However, Italy and the Vatican recognized each other in the Lateran Treaty of 1929.
 The monarch of the Vatican City State is the pope.